 (g) BAKAS

-This unit guide people on
+This unit guide people on toilet construction and channeling

 subsidies.
 They conduct studies to obtain data for community